Chapter 18 – Home Sweet Home

 “What’s up?”
 Jax smoothly put and with a cocky grin.

 “How you doing ladies?”
 Jax questioned as he peeked inside.

 “You son of a bitch… You couldn’t give me one more hour?”

 “Twenty.”
 Bobby bargained, and Jax sighed.

 “Like you’ll make it to twenty…” The president cruelly put, and Bobby frowned.

 “I got game, brother.”

 “Sure you do.
 Just hurry it up.”
 Jax said as Bobby shut the door in his face.

 Jax gave each of the Sons fifteen more minutes.
 He wasn’t sure how but every one of them managed to bring someone back to the hotel.
 Bobby was the lucky bastard that landed two.
-Jax watched as the Sons wrapped things up and sent the women about their way.
+Jax watched as the Sons wrapped things up then sent the women on their way.